rstr1/grant-website/README.md

 - Gallery view for the photography page
 - About Me feature on the main page
 - Fix the colour palette on the page
+- New icon
+- Fix images on actual website

+## Nav Bar
+- Edit the mouse cursor selection icons

 ## Music Tierlist
 - Want to be able to sort by genre, year, artist, colour (maybe)